Rudxain/Rudxain/README.md

 ## Personal

 - Currently unemployed
-- Dedicating my time to maintain my repos, and to finish the "base" of some non-posted repos
+- Dedicating my spare time to maintain my repos
 - Wish I dedicated more time to music, animation, and other forms of art
 - Have an "unhealthy obsession" with code refactoring.
 It's obvious from my GH activity 😂